 Motuihe Wharf damaged

-Following recent high tides and high winds, the Motuihe Wharf has been damaged.
+Updated 1 April 2014: Following recent storm events Motuihe Wharf has been damaged.
 The southern (Wharf Bay) side of the wharf has been closed.
 Please take care when disembarking your vessel.
 Future storm events may close Motuihe Wharf to all public landings at short notice.

 Water from tap